nre-learning/nrelabs-curriculum/lessons/tools/lesson-26-openconfig/stage3/guide.md

 Yang is a data modeling language for the Netconf protocol.
 For information about Yang, see [RFC 6020](https://tools.ietf.org/html/rfc6020).

 As discussed in the beginning of the course, the YANG configuration will be converted to device specific configuration via a translation mechanism.
-In Junos this translation mechansim is implemented by translation scripts.
+In Junos this translation mechanism is implemented by translation scripts.

 #### Custom YANG Modules with Junos
 Juniper offers OpenConfig translation scripts to convert OpenConfig based configuration data into Junos.